MableOvO/AudioStreamExt/README.md

 # AudioStreamExt
-A Godot Audio waveform extension written in C++ with minivorbis!!!
+A Godot Audio waveform extension written in C++ with the minivorbis library!!!

-#SETUP ----
+### SETUP ----
 for basic use download a Release (demo or standalone) and put it into godot 4.4 (or newer hopefully if it doesnt break) and then in code do